tedyoung/leanpub-formatting/Ordered_and_Unordered_Lists_With_Code.md

 ]
 ~~~

-Turned line-numbering on with {line-numbers=on}...
+With line-numbering turned back on with `{line-numbers=on}` as a stand-alone attribute...

 {line-numbers=on}

+Here are some code blocks that should have line numbers.

 {lang=bash}
     $ sudo wget -qO- https://example.com/gpg | apt-key add -

+and

 {lang=java}
 ~~~